AdobeDocs/adobe-io-events/src/pages/guides/api/registration-api.md

           }'
 ```

+You can also add [Subscriber Defined Filters](../subscriber_defined_filtering/index.md) when creating or updating your registrations.

 Once successfully registered, events from the journal can then be retrieved using the [Journaling API](journaling-api.md).

 If you wonder how to fetch the valid provider ids and event codes, look at our [Provider API](provider-api.md).